Cecil Moore, W5DXP, Rev. 2.1, 03/17/18

 Following are the measured impedances looking into the 1:1 choke balun for W5DXP's standard ZS6BKW on 80m.
 If we install a series capacitor to neutralize the inductive reactance, we will obtain a lower SWR.
 Here are the numbers vs frequency.

 Since the reactance of the 500 pF capacitor decreases with frequency, it can be left in the circuit on all of the higher frequency bands.
 For instance, it has almost no effect on 10m where the reactance is only -j11 ohms.
-Here are the SWR curves for 80m for the standard ZS6BKW and with various values of series capacitors in the circuit.
+Here are the SWR curves for 80m for W5DXP's standard ZS6BKW and with various values of series capacitors in the circuit.

-For a lower resonant frequency, the following circuit resulted in an SWR of 1.2:1 on 3.83 MHz.
+For a lower SWR, the following circuit resulted in an SWR of 1.2:1 on 3.83 MHz.

 Note that W5DXP uses knife switches for SW1 and SW2 which gives independent control over the state of the two capacitors.
 The parallel capacitor is switched in for 80m operation and switched out for all the higher frequency bands.
 If the parallel capacitor alone is switched in the circuit, the frequency of lowest SWR is around 3.62 MHz, good for CW and data.